-Unit Definition: One unit is defined as the amount of this enzyme required to digest completely 1 μ g of plasmid DNA in 50 μ L of the reaction mixture at 37°C for one hour.
+Unit Definition: One unit is defined as the amount of this enzyme required to digest completely 1 $\mu$ g of plasmid DNA in 50 $\mu$ L of the reaction mixture at 37°C for one hour.

-Inhibition & Inactivation: BgIII is inhibited in the presence of metal chelators (e.g. EDTA), phenol, chloroform, alcohol, detergents or excessive salts.
-The enzyme's activity is not inhibited by DNA methylation (see below).
+Inhibition & Inactivation: HindIII is inhibited in the presence of metal chelators (e.g. EDTA), phenol, chloroform, alcohol, detergents or excessive salts.
+The enzyme's activity can also be inhibited by DNA methylation (see below).
 The enzyme is heat inactivated at 65°C for 20 min.

-Methylation Sensitivity: Bglll activity is not affected by dam methylation (GmATC) as well as by dcm and CpG methylations.
+Methylation Sensitivity: HindIII activity is blocked by dam methylation.